oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/ingress/_index.md

 Ingresses are one approach provided by Kubernetes to configure load balancers.
 Depending on the version of Kubernetes you are using, and your cloud provider, you may need to use Ingresses.
-For more information about Ingresses, see [the Ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+For more information about Ingresses, see the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) documentation.

 #### WebLogic clusters as backends of an Ingress